Policy and Procedure #620.0, Community Involvement Hours

 14. Senior Citizens - assisting in seniors’ residences, providing services for seniors in the community;

-15. Sports and Recreation - coaching, organizing special events, assisting with projects/events; or
+15. Sports and Recreation - coaching, managing, organizing special events, assisting with projects/events; or

-16. Service Focused Club Activities - those activities that expand community service to others beyond the school day (holiday dinner participation, environmental action activities, etc.).
+16. Service Focused Community Club Activities - those activities that expand community service to others beyond the school day (holiday dinner participation, environmental action activities, etc.); and

 An ineligible activity is an activity that:

-2. takes place during the school day with the exception of an activity that takes place during lunch or ‘spare’ periods;
+2. takes place during the time allotted for the instructional program on a school day.
+However, an activity that takes place during the student's lunch breaks or “spare” periods is permissible;

-3. takes place in a logging or mining environment, if the student is under 16 years of age;
+3. takes place in a logging or mining environment, if the student is under sixteen years of age;

-4. takes place in a factory, if the student is under 15 years of age;
+4. takes place in a factory, if the student is under fifteen years of age;

-5. takes place in a workplace other than a factory, if the student is under 14 years of age and is not accompanied by an adult;
+5. takes place in a workplace other than a factory, if the student is under fourteen years of age and is not accompanied by an adult;

 6. would normally be performed for wages by a person in the workplace;